gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-first-steps.md

 **Writing an edge function**

-The edge functions for edge firewall are triggered by the `addEventListener` as well, but now, the type of the event is `firewall`, what differs from the `fetch` type, used on Edge Application functions.
+The edge functions for edge firewall are triggered by the `addEventListener` as well, but now, the type of the event is `firewall`, which differs from the `fetch` type, used on Edge Application functions.

 ```javascript
   addEventListener("firewall", (event) => event.waitUntil(firewallHandler(event)));